EU releases symbolic gas and preliminary oil cap price numbers

 Gas traders say the price of the cap makes little difference and is largely a symbolic gesture and is unlikely to be triggered.

-During the worst of this year’s price spikes prices briefly breached this level and rose to over €300/MWh, but only stayed there for around five days, before falling below the price cap level.
+During the worst of this year’s price spikes rates briefly breached this level and rose to over €300/MWh, but only stayed there for around five days before falling below the price cap level.
 The proposed gas price cap level is so high that this mechanism would not have been triggered any time this year, despite the ongoing energy crisis.

 “Even at the peak of the EU gas price crisis in August, when prices briefly hit an all-time high of €342 per MWh, they didn't stay above the €275 per MWh for two consecutive weeks.
 So the cap would not have been activated,” said Javier Blas, a commodities columnist at Bloomberg in tweet.
 “We now have a cap that doesn't cap.”

-Brussels remains very reluctant to interfere with Russian gas deliveries as Europe has no effective means for replacing Russian gas supplies.
-While the storage tanks are full just as the first snows fall in Europe, the problems is that while it seems likely that the EU will be able to get through this winter without running out of gas, the International Energy Agency (IEA) warned in a recent paper that next year Europe’s storage tanks cannot be filled without more Russian gas.
+Brussels remains very reluctant to interfere with Russian gas deliveries, as Europe has no effective means for replacing Russian gas supplies.
+While the storage tanks are full just as the first snows fall in Europe, the problem is that while it seems likely that the EU will be able to get through this winter without running out of gas, the International Energy Agency (IEA) warned in a recent paper that next year Europe’s storage tanks cannot be filled without more Russian gas.

-LNG deliveries to Europe have soared this year, making up much of the short fall, but Russia has still sent 60bcm of gas to Europe in the first half of this year, about half its usual level, and that gas will be almost impossible to replace, even with elevated LNG imports.
+LNG deliveries to Europe have soared this year, making up much of the shortfall, but Russia has still sent 60bn cubic metres of gas to Europe in the first half of this year, about half its usual level, and that gas will be almost impossible to replace, even with elevated LNG imports.

-Russian state-owned energy monopolist Gazprom repeated threats the same day that any country attempting to impose the gas price cap on Russia will simply be cut off from supplies of Russian gas.
+Russian state-owned energy monopoly Gazprom repeated threats the same day that any country attempting to impose the gas price cap on Russia will simply be cut off from supplies of Russian gas.

 “Russia is using gas as a tool of political pressure, not for the first time.
 This is a gross manipulation of facts in order to justify the decision to further limit the volume of gas supplies to European countries,” said Ukrainian gas operator’s representative Olha Bielkova, as cited by the Kyiv Independent.